Lamar County DWI Guide

 Critical Deadlines

-Missing deadlines can significantly impact your DUI case.
-Here are the most important dates to be aware of:
+Missing deadlines can have serious consequences for your DUI case.
+Here are some key dates to keep in mind:

-DUI Enforcement in Lamar
+DUI Enforcement in Lamar County

 Local Resources

-What Makes Lamar Different
+What Makes Lamar County Different